2019segret/2019segret.github.io/docs/articles/Continuous Diffusion Models.md

 ### Results

 We tried training with HSM on two different internal datasets, one of drum sounds and one of synthesizer sounds.
 They are respectively composed of approximately 300.000 kick, snare, cymbal (in equal proportions), and 500.000 synthesizer sounds.
 The samples have a sample rate of \\(44.1\\)KHz and are recorded in mono.
 The audio was restricted to 21.000 timesteps because most sounds last less than 0.5 seconds.
-At this point, it has become abundantly clear that training on data $x \in \mathbb{R}^{21000}$ is too hard, without any access to real computation abilities.
+At this point, it has become abundantly clear that training on data \\(x \in \mathbb{R}^{21000}\\) is too hard, without any access to real computation abilities.
 Therefore, techniques such as cascading (in the next article) feel required.
 Also, all generation is pre-processed using a Mu-law, and noise is embedded with Random Fourier Features in the U-net.

 ![](../../img/weiiiiiiiird.png)